 Demonstrating that another party’s negligence or recklessness caused your injuries and their resulting harm is more complicated than most expect.
 Responsibility may be clear to you but proving it to an insurer or jury requires evidence.

-The evidence in your injury case may include:
+The evidence in your personal injury case may include:

 What Are You Dealing With?

 Your compensation will vary based on the facts and extent of your injuries.
 While there is no standard calculation, more significant injuries yield higher awards and settlements.
-You can better understand what you can expect by speaking with a local personal injury lawyer.
+You can better understand what you can expect by speaking with one of the best personal injury lawyers in Dayton.

 Insurance companies are quick to suggest you can resolve things without an injury attorney.
-However, when your case involves significant bills, issues regarding liability, or you need maximum compensation, you should work with a knowledgeable personal injury lawyer.
-This provides an objective and professional opinion about your claim and how to proceed.
+However, when your case involves significant bills, issues regarding liability, or you need maximum compensation, you should work with an experienced local personal injury lawyer.
+This provides an objective and professional opinion about your personal injury claim and how to proceed.

 Most quality personal injury law firms in Dayton, including KNR, take cases on contingency.
-Your lawyer does not get paid unless you obtain a jury award or financial settlement.
+Your personal injury lawyer does not get paid unless you obtain a jury award or financial settlement.